 The flying monkey who is actually a devoted minion is usually codependent.
 They kind of remind me of the aliens in the claw machine at the Pizza Planet restaurant in the movie Toy Story.
 They are literally in awe of the narcissist and how amazing he is.
 So, if he has a problem with someone, then he surely has a good reason to.

 For those of you who are not familiar with the movie, Toy Story, it is about toys that come to life when the humans aren’t looking.
 And in this particular scene, Woody the cowboy and Buzz Lightyear the spaceman are trying to hide from Sid Phillips, the crazy, destructive neighbor kid who blows up or otherwise destroys every toy he gets his hands on.
 So, Woody and Buzz end up hiding in the claw machine at Pizza Planet.
 You can check out this very short 2-minute clip here, and you will see exactly what I mean by the worshipful attitude of the adorable little 3-eyed aliens!

 Because they see the narcissist as “practically perfect in every way,” they believe all of his lies while not believing the actual truth.
-And because their perspective is so skewed, they don’t realize they are angry and taking things out on the wrong person.
-They are also not emotionally mature enough to realize that the things they are doing to the narcissist’s victim are incredibly inappropriate.
+And because their perspective is so skewed, they don’t realize they are taking things out on the wrong person.
+Often, they are also not emotionally mature enough to realize that the things they are doing to the narcissist’s victim are incredibly inappropriate.

 Flying Monkey Type 2: The Oblivious Accomplice